Duff1179/DuffLink/README.md

    * **Service Start Time** — used to show elapsed service time on client devices
 3. Click **Connect \& Start Hosting**
 4. A URL like `http://192.168.1.x:8765` will appear
-5. Open that URL on any phone/tablet on the same WiFi network or try to connect using the Roku App (disable screensaver on Roku [Settings -> Theme -> Screensaver -> Start Time -> Never] or make it really long)
+5. Open that URL on any phone/tablet on the same WiFi network or try to connect using the Roku App

-\---
+6. You will have to disable screensaver on Roku [Settings -> Theme -> Screensaver -> Start Time -> Never] to make it not time out

 ## ProPresenter Setup